 All schools have been inspected for the presence of asbestos-containing building materials (ACBM).
 All friable ACBM has been either encapsulated or removed.
 Non-friable materials are periodically inspected to ensure they remain in good condition and do not pose a health hazard to staff or students.

 The District provides annual notifications for each school site to employee and parent groups.
 To view your school's notification letter, please click the Asbestos Notification Letters link in the Related Documents section to the right.

 Americans With Disabilities Act

 The District endeavors to provide equal access to all of its programs, services, and activities.
-If you need special assistance, accommodations, or other modifications to participate in any of the District's programs, services, activities, or public meetings, please contact the school or the District's ADA coordinator, Eric Dill.
+If you need special assistance, accommodations, or other modifications to participate in any of the District's programs, services, activities, or public meetings, please contact the school or the District's ADA coordinator, Douglas Gilbert.